My heartfelt greetings to you all!

 As we celebrate Sai Prema Foundation’s fourth anniversary, I cannot but look back at the last four years and say that it was extraordinarily monumental.
 For a young Foundation like ours to make a significant impact upon the people of Fiji is only due to the grace of the Divine.
 The words and teachings of our inspirational master, Sri Sathya Sai Baba, “Love all, Serve all, Help ever, Hurt never” and “Hands that serve are holier than lips that pray”, is at the very core of our Foundation’s values.
 Each and every person who is a part of Foundation is focussed not upon earning personal glory, name or fame but sharing a common goal of creating goodness in the world, making a difference and inspire change.

-The soon-to-be-opened Sri Sathya Sai Sanjeevani Children’s Heart Hospital will be the largest project ever undertaken by an NGO in the history of Fiji.
+The Sri Sathya Sai Sanjeevani Children’s Hospital is the largest project ever undertaken by an NGO in the history of Fiji.
 We are truly humbled and honoured to have the opportunity to undertake this monumental project which will both change the medical landscape of our nation and more importantly, save the lives of the children of Fiji and the Pacific suffering with Congenital Heart Disease.

 2018 was special for the Foundation as the Prime Minister of Fiji, Hon.
 Josaia Voreqe Bainimarama, on the occasion of his Birthday on the 27th of April, inaugurated the Sri Sathya Sai Sanjeevani Medical Centre in collaboration with the Ministry of Health and Medical Services.
 This Medical Centre provides quality general medical consultations and medications to the underprivileged and needy people of Fiji completely free of cost.
 In 2019, the Hon.
 Prime Minister once again graciously opened the Sri Sathya Sai Sanjeevani Children’s Heart Screening Centre in collaboration with the Ministry of Health and Medical Services.
 This Centre provides free heart screening for the children of Fiji and the Pacific and houses the state-of-the art Echocardiogram Machine offering the latest 4D technology.